intanpuspita/NodeJS/README.md

 To load *index.html* static file, add the following code before `app.listen` block : `app.use(express.static(__dirname));`

-Re-run the server, browser will display content inside HTML file.
+Restart the server, browser will display content inside HTML file.

 ### 4. Using routing (GET) in Express